Recombinant human IL-7 protein

 Interleukin-7 (IL-7) is a vital cytokine essential for immune system regulation, particularly in the development and maintenance of T cells, playing a crucial role in both adaptive and innate immune responses.
 Recombinant human IL-7 stimulates the development of lymphoid progenitor cells.

-Qkine has optimised the IL-7 manufacture process to produce a highly bioactive protein with excellent lot-to-lot consistency for enhanced experimental reproducibility.
+Qkine has optimized the IL-7 manufacture process to produce a highly bioactive protein with excellent lot-to-lot consistency for enhanced experimental reproducibility.
+Qkine IL-7 is a highly pure 17.5 kDa monomer, animal origin-free (AOF) and carrier-protein-free (CF).

 Currency: